Community Choice Energy Boston - Questions and Answers

 How does Community Choice Energy work?

-Once the City Council issues a Community Choice Energy authorization, the
+Now that the City Council has issued a Community Choice Energy

-City chooses an energy broker, a company that buys energy on the
+authorization, the City can choose an energy broker, a company that buys

-wholesale market.
-The broker prepares a proposal that buys more
+energy on the wholesale market.
+The broker prepares a proposal that buys

-renewable power while adding little or no cost to us customers.
-If the City
+more renewable power while adding little or no cost to us customers.

-likes the plan, it can accept the plan.
-Or it can reject the plan at
+If the City likes the plan, it can accept the plan.
+Or it can reject

 Is this the same as Community Choice Aggregation?